Theoriz/GenUI/README.md

 Example Unity project can be found at : https://github.com/theoriz/genui-demo

-## What's inside ?
-You can expose bool, int, float, string, List and Vector3 properties.
-It is possible to define a range for int and float in order to get a slider in the UI by adding the Range metadata, otherwise you would get an inputfield.
-Method appear as button in UI so you can't give it arguments but this is possible using OSC.

 ## Default Shortcuts

-- H : Toggle the UI.
+- F1 : Toggle the UI.
 - PageUp / PageDown: Scale up/down the UI, only when the UI is visible.
 - Ctrl + Left/Right/Up/Down arrow : Move the UI, only when the UI is visible.
-- R : Reset the UI, only when the UI is visible.
+- F2 : Reset the UI, only when the UI is visible.

-## How to use ?
+## Setup
-1. Drop the prefab "GenUI" in your game.
+1. Add the "GenUI" prefab to your scene.
+2. Generate controllables for the scripts you want to control.
+You can use the manual or automatic workflow below.
+3. Run the scene, press F1 to toggle the UI.

+### Automatic Controllable Generation (Easy - Recommended)

+1. In your MonoBehaviour script, add the [OSCExposed] attribute to the fields, properties and methods of you want to expose to the UI and OSC.
+2. On the script component of your script in your scene, click on the three dots on the top right and choose Add Controllable.
+It will prompt you to generate a Controllable script, click Generate.

+> [!TIP]
+> You can also generate a controllable directly from the project window by right-clicking on a script and choosing Generate Controllable Script.

+3. Once the Controllable is generated and compiled, click on the three dots on the top right and choose Add Controllable again.
+This time it should add the Controllable component and set it up automatically.

+### Manual Controllable Generation (Advanced - More Options)

-2. Create a new script inheriting from "Controllable".
+1. Create a new script inheriting from "Controllable".
 It will be the interface for the script you want to control.
-3. Add to this script every attributes you want to control with UI/OSC and the metadata "[OSCProperty].
-You can use booleans to use or not the UI, presets, etc. Just be sure that your attributs have the same name as the one in the script you want to control.
+2. For each field or property you want to control with UI/OSC, add a field in the Controllable with the [OSCProperty] attribute and **the exact same name** as the corresponding field or property in the script you want to control.
-4. Add the metadata "[OSCMethod] above methods you want to expose.
-6. Run !

-<details><summary>**CONTROLLABLE EXAMPLE**</summary>
+5. For each method you want to expose.
+Add a method in the Controllable with the [OSCMethod] attribute.
+Then call the method from the controlled script as shown in the example below.
+6. Add the controllable script to a gameobject in your scene.
+7. Link the TargetScript of the Controllable instance to the corresponding script component.
+8. Set the desired bar color, it controls color of the panel bar of this controllable in the UI.
+9. Set the desired ID, it controls the name of the panel in the UI, and the name used in the OSC address.

+<details><summary>CONTROLLABLE EXAMPLE</summary>
 <p>

 ```C++